Twisted Knots and the Perturbed Alexander Invariant: Introduction

-explicitly as a matrix of rational functions in \Cref{thm:twist_stab}.
-As we mention in \Cref{rem:roz}, it is interesting to compare this result to Rozansky's observation that the Jones-Wenzl idempotent of the Temperley-Lieb algebra can be defined as the limit of Temperley-Lieb representations of the sequence $\{\Omega^k_n\}_k$ \cite{roz14}.
-In this context, our matrix $\psi(\Omega_n^\infty)$ can viewed as a classical analogue of the Jones-Wenzl idempotent for the Burau representation.
+explicitly as a matrix of rational functions.
+As we mention in \Cref{rem:roz} below, it is interesting to compare this result to Rozansky's observation that the Jones-Wenzl idempotent of the Temperley-Lieb algebra can be defined as the limit of Temperley-Lieb representations of the sequence $\{\Omega^k_n\}_k$ \cite{roz14}.
+In this context, our matrix $\psi(\Omega_n^\infty)$ can viewed as an analogue of the Jones-Wenzl idempotent for the Burau representation.